-Commissioning Support Unit -raised PTH Medication with antiepileptic drugs or oral glucocorticoids Conditions associated with malabsorption Colecalciferol should be used with caution in those with impaired renal function (calcium and phosphate levels should be monitored).
+Commissioning Support Unit with caution in those with impaired renal function (calcium and phosphate levels should be monitored).
 Colecalciferol should not be used in those with severe renal insufficiency; alternative vitamin D forms should be used.
-Serum 250HD >50 nmol/L No Provide reassurance and give advice on maintaining adequate vitamin D levels through safe sunlight exposure and diet Adult groups at risk of vitamin D deficiency: All pregnant and breastfeeding women, especially teenagers and young women Older people 65 years+ People with low or no sun exposure e.g. house-bound or who cover their skin for cultural/religious reasons Those with darker skin e.g. African, South Asian origin as their bodies are unable to make as much vitamin D Take a daily supplement containing 10μg (400 IU) of vitamin D. Vitamin D supplements can be purchased from Community pharmacies All infants/toddlers from 6 months-5 years (unless drinking 500mL or more of infant formula) Take a daily supplement containing 280 IU/day Breastfed babies 1 month - 6 months if mother is vitamin D insufficient/deficient Take a daily supplement containing 340 IU/day
+Serum 250HD >50 nmol/L No Provide reassurance and give advice on maintaining adequate vitamin D levels through safe sunlight exposure and diet Adult groups at risk of vitamin D deficiency: • All pregnant and breastfeeding women, especially teenagers and young women • Older people 65 years+ • People with low or no sun exposure e.g. house-bound or who cover their skin for cultural/religious reasons • Those with darker skin e.g. African, South Asian origin as their bodies are unable to make as much vitamin D Take a daily supplement containing 10μg (400 IU) of vitamin D. Vitamin D supplements can be purchased from Community pharmacies All infants/toddlers from 6 months-5 years (unless drinking 500mL or more of infant formula) Take a daily supplement containing 280 IU/day Breastfed babies 1 month - 6 months if mother is vitamin D insufficient/deficient Take a daily supplement containing 340 IU/day

-There are currently two licensed preparations of vitamin $D_3$ (colecalciferol 20 micrograms, 800 IU) available, both of which are in the Co.
-Durham & Darlington APC formulary
+There are currently two licensed preparations of vitamin D3 (colecalciferol 20 micrograms, 800 IU) available :

-Desunin® (tablets) - an 800 units tablet also licensed for the prevention and treatment of vitamin D deficiency.
+- Desunin® (tablets) an 800 units tablet also licensed for the prevention and treatment of vitamin D deficiency.
 It does not contain any gelatine, peanut oil or soybean oil.
-The tablets contain colecalciferol that has been extracted from the wool of live, healthy sheep - this may be acceptable to vegetarians.

-Fultium D3® - is a product licensed for the prevention and treatment of vitamin D deficiency.
-It is available in 800 or 3200 unit strength.
-Excipients include gelatine, glycerol and peanut oil.
+The tablets contain colecalciferol that has been extracted from the wool of live, healthy sheep - this may be acceptable to vegetarians. - Fultium D3® is a product licensed for the prevention and treatment of vitamin D deficiency.
+It is available in 800 or 3200 or 20000 unit strength, and 2740 IU/ml oral drops).
+Excipients include gelatine, glycerol and previously contained arachis oil.
 The gelatine is halal and kosher compliant.
+(N.B. some of previous arachis oil containing preparation may still be in circulation).